 - “Please provide the specific details about the names of charities, whether the donor was APS or the APS Foundation, the dollar amounts given and the donation dates.
 If Pinnacle West donates to charities, please provide the information on its giving as well.”

-At least $1.319 billion was spent by utilities for “certain civic, political and related activities.”
-But as detailed above, this data does not encompass all of the industry’s political spending to influence the public and decision makers.
-Utilities might be reporting 501(c)4 contributions elsewhere as DTE Energy appears to do, making errors in their account codes, having holding companies funnel the money, or following a narrow definition of lobbying.
+At least $1.5 billion was spent by utilities for “certain civic, political and related activities” between 2015 and 2020.
+This data does not encompass all of the industry’s political spending to influence the public and decision makers.
+Utilities might be reporting 501(c)(4) contributions elsewhere as DTE Energy appears to do, making errors in their account codes, having holding companies funnel the money, or following a narrow definition of lobbying.
+This database also does not include gas utilities.
 A utility’s political action committee contributions will also not appear in 426.4, since utility PACs typically consist of employee contributions, as opposed to dollars from the company’s treasury.